-Today we visit yet another iconic LA modernist home, the Eames House (1949); (Case Study House #8).
-The building was designed by the legendary team, Charles and Ray Eames, responsible for numerous innovations in furniture and graphic design, as well as being pioneers in multimedia display.
+Today we visit yet another iconic LA Modernist home, the Eames House (1949) (Case Study House #8).
+The building was designed by Charles and Ray Eames, the legendary team responsible for numerous innovations in furniture and graphic design, and pioneers in multimedia display.
 With their own needs in mind – ‘a married couple both occupied professionally with mechanical experiment and graphic presentation’ – the Eames designed a simple platform for work and play, concentration and relaxation, uncomplicated and low maintenance.
-Their design strives after the modernist dream of the home as ‘background for life in work’.
+Their design strives after the Modernist dream of the home as ‘background for life in work’.
 As the Eames Foundation notes, this house epitomises California modernism, emphasising ‘the guest/host relationship, the honest use of materials, universalising from the specific, and, above all, the learn-by-doing process’.

 In the afternoon, we will travel back in time to a first century AD Roman villa at the second of the Getty Foundation’s art museum campuses, the Getty Villa.
 Modelled after the Villa dei Papiri in Herculaneum, Italy, the Getty Villa incorporates extensive gardens and carefully designed vistas, recreating the experience of a rural Roman estate.
 The museum displays over 1200 items from a collection numbering 44,000 and traversing a 6000-year period from 6500 BCE to 450 AD.

 This evening we attend a performance at the Walt Disney Concert Hall (subject to performance schedule).
 Designed by Frank Gehry, this internationally recognised landmark is home of the Los Angeles Philharmonic and is one of the most acoustically sophisticated concert halls in the world.
 (Overnight Los Angeles) B